codeabovelab/haven-platform/doc/build.md

     cd haven-platform

-Build the backend (note that it downloads ~150MB of dependencies to '~/.m2/repository'):
+Build the backend (note that it downloads about 150MB of dependencies to '~/.m2/repository'):

     mvn -P staging -Dmaven.test.skip=true clean package